Donders-Institute/bidscoin/docs/advanced.rst

 .. code-block:: yaml

    anat:       # ----------------------- All anatomical runs --------------------
-   - provenance: ~                 # The first item with empty attributes will not match anything but will be used when changing modality in the bidseditor GUI -> suffix = T1w
+   - provenance: ~                 # The first run item with empty attributes will not match anything but will be used when changing modality in the bidseditor GUI -> suffix = T1w
      attributes: &anatattributes_dicom
        Modality: ~
        ProtocolName: ~